Do you notice your child squinting to read or sitting too close to the television or computer screen?

 Although many cases of myopia are inherited, there is a growing body of evidence that the less time children spend outdoors and the more time they spend staring at a computer or mobile screen contributes to the onset and/or progression of nearsightedness.

-If your child's myopia is progressing at a rapid rate, contact Luxe Vision and Optical in Worthington, OH today.
+If your child's myopia is progressing at a rapid rate, contact Luxe Vision and Optical in Powell today.
 We can help slow down or halt myopia progression so your child can enjoy a higher quality of life.

 What Is The Connection Between Screen Time and Myopia?